sam-tsai/mainflux/docs/getting-started.md

  }
  ```

- To receive Lora messages the lora-adapter subscribes to the topic `applications/+/devices/+` of the LoRa Server.
-The [LoRa-Gateways-Bridge](https://www.loraserver.io/lora-gateway-bridge/overview) uses the same topic to publish decoded messages received from gateways as UDP packets.
+ To receive Lora messages the lora-adapter subscribes to the topic `applications/+/devices/+` of the [LoRa Server](https://www.loraserver.io/loraserver/overview).
+The [LoRa Gateway Bridge](https://www.loraserver.io/lora-gateway-bridge/overview) uses the same topic to publish decoded messages received from gateways as UDP packets.
 The lora-adapter verifies the applicationID and the deviceEUI of published message and if they are known it forwards the message on the Mainflux NATS broker as corresponding Channel and Thing.
  For more information about service capabilities and its usage, please check out the API documentation.

 ## Add-ons